 |Deduction u/s.
 80D

 |Upto 2.50/3.00/5.00 lakh

 |10.00 lakh - Above

 Note: Income tax rates are applicable for F.Y 2014-15 only.

 Basic exemption limit for Men/Women below 60yrs/Sr. Citizen upto 80yrs/ Sr. Citizen above 80yrs is Rs.
 2.50 Lakhs, 3.00 Lakhs & 5.00 Lakhs respectively.

 - The above are extracts from the Income Tax Act, 1961.
 Please note that tax laws are subject to change and hence before placing reliance on the above, the latest version of the above section should be checked up.
 It should also be noted that the change in tax laws could have retrospective effect also.

 - Please consult your tax advisor for taking the final position regarding tax provisions and their applicability.
-We do not accept any liability arising from the use of this document or opinions expressed herein.
-The recipients of this material should rely on their own investigations
+We do not accept any liability arising from the use of this document or opinions expressed in this document.
+The recipients of this material should rely on their own investigations.